MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/About/about_Functions_Advanced_Parameters.md

 is only applied to the input provided and any other values like default values are not validated.

 You can also use the validation attributes to restrict the values that users can specify for variables.
 When you use a type converter along with a validation attribute, the type converter has to be defined before the attribute.

 ```powershell
 [int32][AllowNull()] $number = 7
 ```

+> [!NOTE]
+> Validation attributes can be applied to any variable, not just parameters.
+> You can define validation for any variable within a script.

 ### AllowNull validation attribute